FAA clears Verizon and AT&T to turn on more 5G cell towers

 The Federal Aviation Administration said Friday that it took the steps after receiving details from the telecommunications companies about the location of wireless transmitters.

-The FAA said the data helped it to better map areas around airports where new new high-speed 5G service won’t hinder the ability of planes to land during poor weather.
+The FAA’s move will let the companies activate 5G cell towers closer to airports without hindering the ability of planes to land during poor weather.

 Verizon and AT&T declined to comment.
 Nick Ludlum, a spokesman for the telecommunications trade group CTIA, called it a “positive development that highlights the considerable progress the wireless industry, aviation industry, FAA and FCC are making to ensure robust 5G service and safe flights.”